 Slovakia’s rarest stamp is the 1939 1k carmine with an unusual perf 10 gauge, it is valuable in both mint and used condition.
 The postal history of this German protection period is interesting and highly sought-after by collectors.

 The Slovak Republic issued its first stamps on 1st January 1993, the stamps of Czechoslovakia remaining valid until 30th September.

-We offer Slovakia stamps, Slovakia stamp collections, complete Slovakia stamp sets, errors and varieties, proofs, essays, postal history and covers including first day covers for this area.
+We offer Slovakia stamps, Slovakia stamp collections and complete Slovakia stamp sets.
+These include errors, varieties, proofs, essays, postal history and first day covers for this area.
 Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps, classic stamps, postmarks and cancellations, specialised collections, estate boxes and anything related to stamp collecting and filling your stamp albums – just keep your eye on us!

 Sandafayre are highly respected as the leading expert and the global authority in the field of rare stamps, highly collectable stamps, postal history, collections and entire estates of collectables.
 We have stamps for sale from Great Britain, The Commonwealth and countries worldwide.
 Sandafayre buys stamp collections and are philatelic auctioneers.
 We sell stamps to philatelists and stamp dealers from all over the world.
 Sandafayre holds online stamp auctions every week, and we also hold public auctions of stamps and stamp collections.

 No lots found, please retry with different search criteria.